Aarhus N: Gallery (Christiansbjerg)

-Nobelparken, a relatively new department of Aarhus University.
+Nobelparken, a relatively new department of Aarhus University from 2004.

 Lisbjerg

 Lisbjerg is a former rural village, north of Aarhus by the Randersvej intercity road.
 It has recently merged with the expanding city, and is now part of the Aarhus N district.
 The Aarhus Lightrail connects with Lisbjerg, since 2018, and the village is currently expanding with several newly built residential areas, roads, and a public school.